Chris0xdeadbeef/cicd-todo-app/backend/README.md

 ## DB connection

-The backend use MySQL database, before starting the Node apllication you need to set a environment variable `DB_URL` to connect to a MySQL server :
+The backend use MySQL database, before starting the Node application you need to set a environment variable `DB_URL` to connect to a MySQL server in a file `.env`:

 ```sh
 DB_URL="mysql://app_user:app_password@localhost:3306/db_todoapp"